The singularities of Selberg- and Dotsenko-Fateev-like integrals: Introduction

 when $\alpha_-,\beta_-,\gamma_-$ are related to $\alpha_+,\beta_+,\gamma_+$ by \cref{eq:rels} and the left-hand side is well-defined. \end{theorem} If desired, it is possible to replace the sines with $\Gamma$-functions with appropriate integral shifts. \begin{example} When $F=1$, Dotsenko and Fateev claim in \cite[Eqs.\ A.8, A.35]{DF2}\footnote{There seem to be a couple typos in \cite[Eq.
-A.35]{DF2}, which we have fixed above.
-The first few cases of \cref{eq:misc_x6x} have been numerically checked.} that the integral above is given by
+A.35]{DF2}. \Cref{eq:misc_x6x} has these fixed.
+The first few cases of \cref{eq:misc_x6x} have been numerically checked, so as to verify that the fixes are correct.} that the integral above is given by

 for each choice of sign. \end{example}